vvkunitskiy/UrFUhackaton_jan2023_ESUSteam/README.md

 [**⬆**](#table-of-contents) *to the contents*

-Please, rate this project with ⭐️-s if you consider its interesting or useful.
+Please, rate this project with ⭐️-s if you consider its interesting or useful!